chalvikves/duplicate-code-detection-tool/README.md

 ## What?
 A command line tool that receives a directory or a list of files and determines the degree of similarity between them.
+Furthermore it creates a log file where lines and what code is duplicated is outputted.

 ## Why?
 The tool intends guide the refactoring efforts of a developer who wishes